JBK2K/SEFoundations2023/README.md

 # MVP

-be able to store your lotto tickets in your profile either eurojackpot edit it and save it later be able to view edit or delete ticket
+be able to store your lotto tickets in your profile create eurojackpot ticket and save it andlater be able to view edit or delete ticket

 1. Running Fullstack app
 2. Log In